I Had A Ukrainian Manicure & Now I Won’t Have My Nails Done Any Other Way

 What are the benefits of a Ukrainian manicure?

-"With a focus on detailed cuticle care, the Ukrainian manicure aims to give the ultimate high-quality mani experience," explains Streets.
-"This thorough technique means a well-prepped nail surface, which translates into a long-lasting, clean, and edgeless application."
-Streets says that this means increased durability from your polish, in addition to well-groomed and super neat-looking nails.
-"Thorough" is the key word here.
-I’ve been to many different nail salons over the years and had countless different manicures — including the Russian manicure — but none have been as meticulous as the Ukrainian gel manicure at so.shell.
+"With a focus on detailed cuticle care, the Ukrainian manicure aims to give the ultimate high quality mani experience," explains Ami.
+"This thorough technique means a well-prepped nail surface, which translates into a long-lasting, clean and edgeless application."
+Ami says that this means increased durability from your polish, in addition to well-groomed and super neat-looking nails.
+'Thorough' is the key word here.
+I’ve been to tens of nail salons over the years and had countless different manicures — including the Russian manicure — but none has been as meticulous as the Ukrainian gel manicure at so.shell.

 Advertisement